 Find a client or company that you really want to work with, study what they do, identify their problems, create solutions and map out timelines.
 Then give them a call and work your way to the right person by climbing through the food chain.
-You’ll be shocked on how many times I’ve been able to cold call a company and ask to speak with the “director of marketing” and have been transferred to him or her.
+You’ll be shocked to find out how many times I’ve been able to cold call a company and, after asking to speak with the “director of marketing,” have been transferred to him or her.

-Once you get to the right person, tell them that you have something you’d like to discuss with them.
+Once you get to the right person, tell her that you have something you’d like to discuss with her.

 This is exactly how I got to work with big names like Amazon and Viacom.
 I didn’t wait for them to call me.
-I figured out how to connect with the decision makers…and acted like a punk.
+I figured out how to connect with the decision-makers…and I acted like a punk.

-That might sound disrespectful, but the higher up the person is in the organization, the more they appreciate someone who talks straight with them and doesn’t fluff things up.
-Plus a little cockiness goes a long way.
+That might sound disrespectful, but the higher up the person is in the organization, the more she appreciates someone who talks straight with her without fluffing things up.
+Plus, a little cockiness goes a long way.